Commercial Cleaning Industry Best Practices

 The big difference between disinfecting and sanitizing is the amount of germs that get killed.
 The goal of disinfectants isn’t to remove stains or give shine to a table, but it is the most effective way to stop the spread of bacteria and viruses.
 Critical areas to disinfect include high-frequency touchpoints, such as doorknobs, keyboards, hand railings, elevator buttons, and so on.

 While disinfecting might be a more effective way to eliminate all germs, sanitization is still an effective way to clean for health.
 Remember, before disinfection or sanitization, make sure you read the directions carefully — some solutions require up to 10 minutes of dwell time to kill all germs.

 Understanding the distinction between cleaning and cleaning for health can make all the difference.
 Cleaning is the simple act of removing grime, dust, and dirt from a surface.
-Cleaning is the mechanical process which will help in removing germs, it won’t kill them, and there is no guarantee that they will all be removed.
+Cleaning is the mechanical process that will help in removing germs, it won’t kill them, and there is no guarantee that they will all be removed.
 If your goal is to kill germs and prevent their spread, it is essential to disinfect and sanitize rather than just clean.

 Understand Why You Want to Hire a Commercial Cleaning Company

 If you take a step back and list the reasons why you want to hire a company in the commercial cleaning industry, you might better understand what services would work and make sense for your facility.
 For example, a larger facility that rents out a handful of offices to local businesses will most definitely have different needs than schools or a brick-and-mortar retail shop.
 This will also help you when trying to understand services and a price point that fits.
 Your cleaning for health goals depends on your schedule, the traffic in your building, and so much more.